 In addition to stating that you suffer from morbid obesity, the doctor can go further by listing your body mass index, Height, and weight.
 Insurance companies follow the same guidelines for determining obesity as your doctor, established by the National Health Institute (NIH).
 Listing your health statistics helps to further the doctor’s case in making the obesity diagnosis.

 After listing your BMI, Height, and weight, your doctor should also list any weight-related ailments like heart disease, sleep apnea, hypertension (high blood pressure), joint and knee pain (osteoarthritis), and t2d.

 Other comorbidities that may also be included in your policy include soft tissue infections and venous stasis disease (when blood collects in your lower limbs).

 Weight Loss History

-Insurance companies want to know that you have turned to weight loss surgery as a last resort.
+Insurance companies want to know that you have taken weight loss surgery as a last resort.
 Any diets you have attempted, fitness programs you’ve tried, and weight loss milestones that were thwarted when lost pounds came rushing back should all be listed in your LOMN.

 Family Health History

-Make sure you tell the insurance company when you have a history of obesity in your family.
+Ensure you tell the insurance company when you have a history of obesity in your family.
 Likewise, list any instances of comorbidities that have been passed onto you.
-If you had a family member who became disabled or died due to their obesity and related diseases, advise your doctor to put all that information into your letter of necessity.
+If you had a family member who became disabled or died due to obesity and related diseases, advise your doctor to put all that information into your letter of necessity.